dahliaws/Heart_Disease/README.md

 Model prediction class.
 Heart disease binary target required classification algorithm.
-Decision tree and Random Forest algorithms were tested.
+Decision tree and Random Forest algorithms as well as others were tested.
 Random Forest had the best accuracy, percision, recall and F1-score.

 Results of train and test sets are presented.